 The Problem of Forgiveness

 The New Testament tells us that by the blood of Christ, our sins can be forgiven.
 If our punishment/debt is paid, forgiveness is no longer required.
 In the Christus Victor view, Jesus’ incarnation, death and resurrection defeats the power of sin, and the Father’s forgiveness is able to do its work in us, releasing us from the guilt of past sin.
 In PSA, forgiveness becomes something which looks quite strange.
-In PSA our sin was imputed onto Jesus and the punishment and wrath was poured out in fullness on Jesus as he suffered on the cross.
-The punishment due, and the debt owed, are both provided for.
+In PSA our sin was imputed onto Jesus and the punishment was poured out in fullness on Jesus as he suffered on the cross.
+The punishment due, the debt owed, is provided for.
 Thus, our sin has been dealt with, the punishment meted out, penalty paid.
 So how can we say God forgave sin?
 If the penalty has been paid, there is nothing to forgive.

 Let me use an analogy; on several occasions now, I have “purchased” a new vehicle.
 By “purchased” I mean I borrowed from a bank, and over the next several years paid that money back.
 I incurred a debt and made payments to bring that debt to an end.
 Now, if someone else were to give to the bank what I owe, my debt would be paid in full.
 If I were to claim the bank “forgave” my debt, I would be misspeaking.
 The bank forgave nothing.
 They received exactly what was due, just from another source.
 If Christ’s death pays the penalty for sin, my debt is paid, and need not be forgiven.
 To forgive is to loose or release.
 It recognizes the debt and/or penalty is outstanding, but will be erased with no further obligation.
 The Hebrew word kipper means to cover over.
 God covers over our sin, wipes it away, disposes of it.